tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * The `b` prefixing the string definition passes the string as a byte array, which is the required input type for hashing algorithms.

-* Explain to the students that this means that hashing works on all types of data, regardless of it's data type, since it operates on the actual bits themselves.
+* Explain to the students that this means that hashing works on all types of data, regardless of its data type, since it operates on the actual bits themselves.

-Have TAs circulate through the class to ensure that students are able to properly hash messages.
+Have TAs circulate through the class to ensure that students can properly hash messages.

 ---